julianfl0w/Deism/README.md

 ## Appendix

+### Canon

-### In the tradition of King James, we claim the following books as legacy.
+#### In the tradition of King James, we claim the following books as legacy.
 Consuming them will not harm you, but they are no longer canonical

 <sup>0</sup> First Testament
 - Genesis